phillipdavidstearns/7s7z1s2z/README.md

 **NOTE: Be sure to strip, tin, and trim wires (if necessary) so that they can be cleanly inserted and secured into the terminal blocks**

+1. Strip insulation off the ends
+1. Twist the conductors to make a tight bundle
+1. Tin conductors with solder
+1. Trim conductors to ~2mm
+1. Open terminal block with screw driver by screwing CCW
+1. Insert tinned and trimmed wire ends into the terminal block.
+(Leave no conductor material exposed)
+1. Close the block with screw driver by screwing CW until tight
+1. Give a gentle tug to ensure the connection is secure

 ```
 Motor Wire Color Code: